 Refugees International took the Trump administration to task for its crackdown on immigration at the U.S. southern border with Mexico, including a policy of separating children from their parents that is also being applied to asylum-seekers and other migrants in vulnerable situations.

-Refugees International also noted that report also noted that the Trump administration rejected joining two new U.N. treaties to aid refugees and migrants at the end of last year.
-The United Nations General Assembly adopted the Global Compact on Refugees — which spreads responsibility for those helping refugees flee from war and persecution — by a vote of 181-2, with the Dominican Republic, Eritrea and Libya abstaining.
+Refugees International noted the Trump administration rejected joining two new U.N. treaties to aid refugees and migrants last December.
+The U.N.
+General Assembly adopted the non-binding Global Compact on Refugees — which spreads responsibility for those helping refugees flee from war and persecution — by a vote of 181-2, with the Dominican Republic, Eritrea and Libya abstaining.
 Only the United States and Hungary were opposed.

-It was approved within days of another non-binding Global Compact for Safe, Orderly and Regular Migration winning passage in the General Assembly with the aim of setting up a universal system for ensuring the humane movement of people.
-That pact won approval by a vote of 152-5, with 12 nations abstaining.
+The non-binding Global Compact for Safe, Orderly and Regular Migration, which sets up a universal system for ensuring the humane movement of people, also won passage in the General Assembly.
+It was approved by a 152-5 vote, with 12 nations abstaining.
 Australia, Austria, Czech Republic, Dominican Republic, Hungary, Israel, Latvia, Poland, Slovakia and the United States voted against it.
-Another 24 nations were not present for the vote.
+Another 24 nations skipped the vote.

 “Day in and day out, the country and the world have witnessed a range of practices and policies from this White House that exhibit a full spectrum of hostility towards some of the world’s most vulnerable people,” said Refugees International’s president, Eric Schwartz.